amiteshsinghk/KotlinDsaProblem/README.md

     Moving n-1 discs to an auxiliary peg.
     Moving the nth disc directly to the destination peg.
     Moving the n-1 discs from the auxiliary peg to the destination peg.
+20. Find first and Last occurrence of an element in a string.
+    Input : abaacdaefaah
+    Output : first occurrence is 0 and second is 10
+21. Find first and Last occurrence of an element in a string.
+    Input : "abaacdaefaah" char "a"
+    Output : first = 0 last = 10
+22. ArrayIsSorted : Check array is sorted
+    Input : [1,2,3,3]
+    Output : false
+    Input : [1,2,3,4]
+    Output : true